hashicorp/boundary-reference-architecture/deployment/kube/README.md

 $ minikube service boundary-controller
 ```

+Minikube will also leave a table in the stdout of your terminal with three URLs.
+Each URL relates to one of the
+named ports in the boundary controller service spec: api, cluster, and data ports.
+You want the first URL in this
+list which is the API port for the next step.

 Run terraform apply against the boundary terraform module using the value for Boundary's
 address found in the previous command: